Mirkazemi/CollaborativeCoding/Tutorial.md

 $ echo "print(f'English: Hello World')" > helloworld.py
 $ echo "print(f'German: Hallo Welt')" > hallowelt.py
 $ echo "print(f'French: Bonjour le monde')" > bonjourlemonde.py
+$ git add *
-$ git commit -a -m 'Print the language in the output'
+$ git commit -m 'Print the language in the output'
 ```
-In the last commit, we skipped the staging area.
-The add function allows us to select among modifications and make a commit.
-But in most of the cases a developer wants to make a commit on all the modified files so the staging area (using ```add``` function) is redundant.
-Using ```-a``` we skip the staging area and make a commit on all the changes in the repository.

 Now we have three commits (three snapshots from the repository).
 Let's have a look to them by typing: